 In England, the results of standardised and statutory assessments undertaken each year are published by the Department for Education.
 These statistics include figures for children and students who do not have English as their first language.
 Links to the latest figures on the performance of bilingual pupils in standardised assessments can be found to the right.
 Use the tabs at the top of each spreadsheet to compare years and different performance measures.
 A summary of the findings can be found below by each relevant key stage.

-In summary, the latest attainment data show an enduring difference in attainment between bilingual pupils and their English speaking peers.
+In 2013 the attainment data showed an enduring difference in attainment between bilingual pupils and their English speaking peers.
 Whilst analysis shows that differences between the attainment of bilingual learners and mother tongue English speaking pupils have narrowed over time, the statistics also show very wide regional variations.
 Differences are largest in the Early Years Foundation Stage and narrow significantly by the end of Key Stage 4.
 Overall differences are smallest in inner and outer London.

 Early Years Foundation Stage

-In 2012, 56 per cent of EAL and bilingual children achieved a good level of development in the EYFS compared to 65 per cent of children whose first language is English.
-The difference between bilingual children meeting this benchmark and mother tongue English children has been narrowing since 2007 but has shown an increase in 2012 .
-In 2007, only a third (33 per cent) of bilingual children met this benchmark compared to 48 per cent of mother tongue English speaking children.
+In 2013, 44 per cent of EAL and bilingual children achieved a good level of development in the EYFS compared to 54 per cent of children whose first language is English.
+The difference between bilingual children meeting this benchmark and mother tongue English children had been narrowing since 2007 but the introduction of new assessment arrangements has shown an increase in this 'gap' .

 Key Stage 1

-In 2012, a lower percentage of bilingual pupils achieved the expected level (Level 2) in reading, writing, mathematics and science at Key Stage 1 compared to pupils whose first language is English.
+In 2013, a lower percentage of bilingual pupils achieved the expected level (Level 2) in reading, writing, mathematics and science at Key Stage 1 compared to pupils whose first language is English.
 These gaps have narrowed over time.
-In reading, the difference was only 4 percentage points in 2012 compared to 7 percentage points in 2008, and this was exactly the same in writing.
-In mathematics, the difference has been reduced from 6 percentage points to 3 percentage points in the same period.
-In science, the percentage point difference was 10 percentage points in 2008 and now stands at 7 percentage points based on teacher assessment.
+In reading, the difference was only 3 percentage points in 2013 compared to 7 percentage points in 2008.
+In writing, there was a 4 percentage point difference and in mathematics 3 percentage points.
+As in previous years, the difference between EAL learners and mother tongue English speakers is most pronounced in science.
+The percentage point difference was 10 percentage points in 2008 and now stands at 6 percentage points based on teacher assessment.

 Key Stage 2

-In 2011, the local and regional tables show that 72 per cent of EAL and bilingual pupils achieved the expected level (Level 4) in both English and mathematics at the end of Key Stage 2 compared to 75 per cent of pupils whose first language is English.
-The percentage point difference has narrowed since 2007 when it stood at 7 percentage points to the current level of 3 percentage points.The national tables show that only 70% of bilingual pupils reached this benchmark in 2011.
-This difference is because the national figures include ‘overseas pupils’ who were subsequently discounted (as outlined above) whereas these pupils are not included in the local and regional figures.
+In 2013, the local and regional tables show that 73 per cent of EAL and bilingual pupils achieved the expected level (Level 4) in reading, writing and mathematics at the end of Key Stage 2 compared to 76 per cent of pupils whose first language is English.
+The percentage point difference has narrowed since 2007 when it stood at 7 percentage points to the current level of 3 percentage points.The national tables show that only 72% of bilingual pupils reached this benchmark in 2013.
+This difference is because the national figures include over 2,000 ‘overseas pupils’ who were subsequently discounted as they had been in England for less than two years.
+These pupils are not included in the local and regional figures.
 Therefore local and regional figures do not sum up to the national figures.
+As expected, bilingual pupils slightly outperformed monolingual pupils in the grammar, spelling and punctuation task.
+66 percent attained a 4B or above in this task compared to 64 percent of monolingual pupils.

 Key Stage 3